PeerServer/peer-server/README.md

 ## Running the project locally
 After running git clone:
-Run `./scripts/coffee.sh` to compile the Coffeescript files and `./scripts/handlebars.sh` to compile the Handlebars files.
-Then, run  `./scripts/server.sh` to start the server.
+From the `scripts` directory, run `coffee.sh` to compile the Coffeescript files and `handlebars.sh` to compile the Handlebars files.

+Then, run  `server.sh` to start the server.

 You should now be able to access `http://localhost:8890/server` and `http://localhost:8890/client` successfully!